-Booster dose of new meningitis vaccine may be beneficialSeptember 23rd, 2013 in Diseases, Conditions, Syndromes /
+Booster dose of new meningitis vaccine may be beneficialSeptember 23, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A study of 4CMenB, a new vaccine to protect against meningitis B bacteria (which can cause potentially fatal bacterial meningitis in children), shows that waning immunity induced by infant vaccination can be overcome by a booster dose at 40 months of age, according to a clinical trial published in CMAJ (Canadian Medical Association Journal).

 The 4CMenB vaccine, an important breakthrough in the fight against childhood meningitis, was recently licensed in Europe and is being considered for approval in Canada and elsewhere.
 However, although it is known that immunizing infants with the 4CMenB vaccine induces a good immune response (as shown by an increase in antibodies against this bacteria), it was not known how well this response persists through childhood.
 This is critically important to the potential impact of the vaccine, because children remain at risk from this infection through their preschool years, and even into adolescence.

 In this study of 113 children, the Oxford Vaccine Group (part of the University of Oxford Department of Paediatrics) shows that high antibody levels observed 1 month after receiving 4CMenB at 2, 4, 6 and 12 months of age decline over the following 2 ½ years.
 Blood samples taken from participants were tested against a panel of different strains of the meningitis B bacteria.
 Against some strains the antibody levels remained higher than in children who had never received the vaccine, while against other strains there was no obvious difference.